Gruyère

 Umami-rich cheeses amplify the savory depth and create a complex, satisfying combination

-The wine's acidity cuts through the cheese's richness while complementing its mineral and fruity notes
+Crisp acidity cuts through cheese's richness while the wine's mineral notes echo Gruyère's terroir characteristics

 Regional Alpine cheeses with nutty, earthy flavors that harmonize with the wine's mineral and floral notes while acidity cuts through richness